Why Most Healthcare Apps Fail Before They Begin (And It’s Not the Code)

 Market Research and Understanding User Needs

-• What problems do they have that your app can solve?
+• What problems do they face that your app can solve?

-Skipping this step creates a disconnect between what developers think users need and what they actually need.
+Skipping this step can lead to a disconnect — between what developers think users need and what they actually need.
+And while superficial research might save time upfront, it often leads to unstable foundations… and apps that fail to gain traction.

 Regulatory Compliance